Preventive Legislations in Sri Lanka for Cyber-Attacks

 The National Cyber Security Strategy in Sri Lanka is being implemented effectively, and the goals of the cybersecurity act are to confirm this.

-They also include creating the Sri Lankan Cyber Security Agency, empowering the institutional framework to provide a safe and secure cybersecurity environment, and protecting the Critical Information Infrastructure.
+include creating the Sri Lankan Cyber Security Agency, empowering the

 The Act includes a provision for the Cyber Security Agency, which aids in resolving any problems associated with the nation's current cybersecurity policy.
 (Sunday Observer,2019).

-· To make sure Sri Lanka's National Cyber Security Strategy is carried out effectively.
+To make sure Sri Lanka's National Cyber Security

-· To stop, reduce, and address cybersecurity threats and incidents efficiently and effectively.
+To stop, reduce, and address cybersecurity

-· Create the Sri Lankan Cyber Security Agency and strengthen another institutional framework to ensure a safe and secure cyberspace environment.
+strengthen another institutional framework to ensure a safe and secure

-· In order to safeguard the Critical Information Infrastructure.
+In order to safeguard the Critical Information

 5. Intellectual Property Act

-The Code of Intellectual Property Act No. 52 of 1979 was updated with the Intellectual Property Act No. 36 of 2003 in terms of the protection of intellectual property rights (IPR).
+Act No. 52 of 1979 was updated with the Intellectual Property Act No. 36 of

-The 2003 IP Act added a number of additional provisions for the security of software, trade secrets, and integrated circuits.
+additional provisions for the security of software, trade secrets, and

 6. Computer Crimes Act

-The Computer Crimes Act No. 24 of 2007 specifies the process for investigating and prosecuting such crimes and enables the detection of computer crimes.
+2007 specifies the process for investigating and prosecuting such crimes and

-The Computer Crimes Act No. 24 of 2007's main goal is to make attempts at unauthorized access to a computer, computer program, data, or piece of information illegal.
+2007's main goal is to make attempts at unauthorized access to a computer,

-Regardless of whether the criminal had permission to access the computer, it also includes a clause to address unlawful computer use.
+permission to access the computer, it also includes a clause to address

-The Act defines offenses for unauthorized modification, alteration, or deletion of information as well as denial of access, making it unlawful for anyone to program a computer in a way that restricts access to only authorized parties.
+denial of access, making it unlawful for anyone to program a computer in a way

 The Act establishes a new framework for investigating crimes.
 A panel of "Experts" has been designated in the Act to support the Police in their investigation of computer criminal offenses.